yamaton/vscode-h2o/README.md

+## Security with sandboxing

+When this extension sees an unregistered command, it runs the command in the background with options `--help` to get the command information.
+This may trigger harm if you have untrusted programs locally.
+To keep your system safe, this extension executes a command in a sandbox environment if available; i.e. program cannot access your network or filesystems.

+* In macOS, our program always runs in a sandbox using `sandbox-exec`.
+* In **Linux or WSL** (Windows Subsystem for Linux), consider installing **[bubblewrap](https://wiki.archlinux.org/title/Bubblewrap)**.
+This extension uses it automatically if available.

 ## Known Issues

 * Autocomplete and mouse-over introspection work only if
   * The command is available in [the preprocessed CLI data](https://github.com/yamaton/h2o-curated-data/tree/main/general/json) loaded at the startup.
   * Or, H2O successfully extracts the CLI information from your local environment.
+* Extra hyphens remain when completing a command option.
+  * Will fix by the end of April 2022.
+Please refer [this issue](https://github.com/yamaton/h2o-curated-data/issues/2).